-For both Palley (2003) and Setterfield (2006) it is implicit that the labour supply is not sensitive to the rate of capacity utilization.
-In dual economies à la Lewis (1954), however, traditional sectors act as a reservoir of labour force for the more productive sectors, and hence these advanced sectors face a elastic supply labour force (McCombie & Thirlwall, 1994).
+For both Palley (2003) and Setterfield (2006) it is implicit that the supply of labour is not sensitive to the rate of capacity utilization.
+That is the case in which most advanced economies find themselves, given that there is no duality $\hat{a} \, la$ Lewis (1954).
+In developing economies, however, traditional sectors act as a reservoir of labour force for the more productive sectors, and hence these advanced sectors face a perfectly elastic supply labour force (McCombie and Thirlwall, 1994).
 As countries reach most advanced stages of development, the surplus labour from traditional sectors is exhausted, and the supply of labour moves toward a more inelastic pattern.